admin-shell-io/id/aas/3/0/README.md

 ## AasReferableNonIdentifiables/BasicEventElement

- [https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/BasicEventElement](https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/BasicEventElement) The AasReferableNonIdentifiables BasicEventElement of the AasReferableNonIdentifiables class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/BasicEventElement](https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/BasicEventElement) The NamedIndividual BasicEventElement of the AasReferableNonIdentifiables class as defined in IDTA-01001-3-0.

 ## AasReferableNonIdentifiables/Blob

- [https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/Blob](https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/Blob) The AasReferableNonIdentifiables Blob of the AasReferableNonIdentifiables class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/Blob](https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/Blob) The NamedIndividual Blob of the AasReferableNonIdentifiables class as defined in IDTA-01001-3-0.

 ## AasReferableNonIdentifiables/Capability

- [https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/Capability](https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/Capability) The AasReferableNonIdentifiables Capability of the AasReferableNonIdentifiables class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/Capability](https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/Capability) The NamedIndividual Capability of the AasReferableNonIdentifiables class as defined in IDTA-01001-3-0.

 ## AasReferableNonIdentifiables/DataElement

- [https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/DataElement](https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/DataElement) The AasReferableNonIdentifiables DataElement of the AasReferableNonIdentifiables class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/DataElement](https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/DataElement) The NamedIndividual DataElement of the AasReferableNonIdentifiables class as defined in IDTA-01001-3-0.

 ## AasReferableNonIdentifiables/Entity

- [https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/Entity](https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/Entity) The AasReferableNonIdentifiables Entity of the AasReferableNonIdentifiables class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/Entity](https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/Entity) The NamedIndividual Entity of the AasReferableNonIdentifiables class as defined in IDTA-01001-3-0.

 ## AasReferableNonIdentifiables/EventElement

- [https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/EventElement](https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/EventElement) The AasReferableNonIdentifiables EventElement of the AasReferableNonIdentifiables class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/EventElement](https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/EventElement) The NamedIndividual EventElement of the AasReferableNonIdentifiables class as defined in IDTA-01001-3-0.

 ## AasReferableNonIdentifiables/File

- [https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/File](https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/File) The AasReferableNonIdentifiables File of the AasReferableNonIdentifiables class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/File](https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/File) The NamedIndividual File of the AasReferableNonIdentifiables class as defined in IDTA-01001-3-0.

 ## AasReferableNonIdentifiables/MultiLanguageProperty
  Property with a value that can be provided in multiple languages.

- [https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/MultiLanguageProperty](https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/MultiLanguageProperty) The AasReferableNonIdentifiables MultiLanguageProperty of the AasReferableNonIdentifiables class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/MultiLanguageProperty](https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/MultiLanguageProperty) The NamedIndividual MultiLanguageProperty of the AasReferableNonIdentifiables class as defined in IDTA-01001-3-0.

 ## AasReferableNonIdentifiables/Operation

- [https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/Operation](https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/Operation) The AasReferableNonIdentifiables Operation of the AasReferableNonIdentifiables class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/Operation](https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/Operation) The NamedIndividual Operation of the AasReferableNonIdentifiables class as defined in IDTA-01001-3-0.

 ## AasReferableNonIdentifiables/Property

- [https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/Property](https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/Property) The value Property of the AasReferableNonIdentifiables class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/Property](https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/Property) The NamedIndividual Property of the AasReferableNonIdentifiables class as defined in IDTA-01001-3-0.

 ## AasReferableNonIdentifiables/Range

- [https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/Range](https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/Range) The value Range of the AasReferableNonIdentifiables class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/Range](https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/Range) The NamedIndividual Range of the AasReferableNonIdentifiables class as defined in IDTA-01001-3-0.

 ## AasReferableNonIdentifiables/ReferenceElement

- [https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/ReferenceElement](https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/ReferenceElement) The value ReferenceElement of the AasReferableNonIdentifiables class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/ReferenceElement](https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/ReferenceElement) The NamedIndividual ReferenceElement of the AasReferableNonIdentifiables class as defined in IDTA-01001-3-0.

 ## AasReferableNonIdentifiables/RelationshipElement

- [https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/RelationshipElement](https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/RelationshipElement) The value RelationshipElement of the AasReferableNonIdentifiables class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/RelationshipElement](https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/RelationshipElement) The NamedIndividual RelationshipElement of the AasReferableNonIdentifiables class as defined in IDTA-01001-3-0.

 ## AasReferableNonIdentifiables/SubmodelElement

- [https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/SubmodelElement](https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/SubmodelElement) The value SubmodelElement of the AasReferableNonIdentifiables class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/SubmodelElement](https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/SubmodelElement) The NamedIndividual SubmodelElement of the AasReferableNonIdentifiables class as defined in IDTA-01001-3-0.

 ## AasReferableNonIdentifiables/SubmodelElementCollection
  Collection of Submodel Elements

- [https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/SubmodelElementCollection](https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/SubmodelElementCollection) The value SubmodelElementCollection of the AasReferableNonIdentifiables class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/SubmodelElementCollection](https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/SubmodelElementCollection) The NamedIndividual SubmodelElementCollection of the AasReferableNonIdentifiables class as defined in IDTA-01001-3-0.

 ## AasReferableNonIdentifiables/SubmodelElementList
  List of set of Submodel Elements

- [https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/SubmodelElementList](https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/SubmodelElementList) The value SubmodelElementList of the AasReferableNonIdentifiables class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/SubmodelElementList](https://admin-shell.io/aas/3/0/AasReferableNonIdentifiables/SubmodelElementList) The NamedIndividual SubmodelElementList of the AasReferableNonIdentifiables class as defined in IDTA-01001-3-0.

+// Enum AasReferables

 ## AasReferables
- Enumeration of all referable elements within an asset administration shell.
+ Enumeration of all referable elements within an Asset Administration Shell.
  Contains IdentifiableElements

  [https://admin-shell.io/aas/3/0/AasReferables](https://admin-shell.io/aas/3/0/AasReferables) The AasReferables class as defined in IDTA-01001-3-0.